MC Vega-28 2.8/120 Review

 The lens has beautiful bokeh.
 A maximum aperture and focal length make it convenient for portrait photography.

 MC Vega-28 2.8/120 Contrast and Color Reproduction

-Another disadvantage is the metal aperture blades is not blackened (my copy made 1986), which reduce the already not perfect contrast.
+Another disadvantage is the metal aperture blades are not blackened (my copy made in 1986), which reduces the already not perfect contrast.

 Using a lens hood recommended.

-I use the lens more than a year, and I can say that it is convenient to shoot.
+I use the lens for more than a year, saying that it is convenient to shoot.
 Mainly used for portraits.